SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 //--------

 	const int ival{};
 	auto &x = ival; // Type of x is "const int&", and deducted type with auto is "const int".
-The expression is same as "const int &x = ival;"
+The expression is the same as "const int &x = ival;"
 }
 ```

-In upper example,
+In the upper example,
 At first example, const was being ignored.
-Type of x is int.
+The type of "x" is "int".
-At second example, type of auto and type of x are differ. type of auto is int and type of x is int&.
+In the second example, the type of auto and type of x differ. type of auto is "int" and type of "x" is "int&".
-At third example, type of auto is const int and type of x is const int&.
+In the third example, the type of auto is "const int" and the type of "x" is "const int&".
 So, with auto& const is not ignored.
 ### Array decay difference
 array decay difference between "auto" and "auto&":